 Water is a finite, indispensable resource that gives way to life as we know it on this planet.
 It has immense, multidimensional value to individuals and communities around the world.
 And yet, precious as it is, many of our systems take water for granted.

-Today, on World Water Day, we have the opportunity to help a new wave of protein production spring forth, one that puts the foods we love on the table while honoring water as a vital resource and paving the way for its conscionable and equitable stewardship.
+We have the opportunity to help a new wave of protein production spring forth, one that puts the foods we love on the table while honoring water as a vital resource and paving the way for its conscionable and equitable stewardship.

 To reach Sustainable Development Goal 6, “ensuring access to water and sanitation for all,” United Nations member states are working to ensure that all people have access to clean water and sanitation by 2030.
 Alternative proteins will be a crucial part of the solution.

 Alternative proteins allow us to free up our water supply to serve a growing global population.